-By: Carley Langley, BS, EMT-B & Rich Lindfors, NRP
+By: Carley Langley, BS, EMT-B, SSC & Rich Lindfors, NRP

 When it comes to the realm of EMS, not everything is what it seems.
 If it looks like a duck, swims like a duck, and quacks like a duck, then it must be a duck…right?
-Theoretically, the quickest and most straightforward explanation is that yes, surely it is a duck.
-However, suppose you come across something that looked like a duck, swam like a duck, and quacked like a duck─ but it turned out to be a horse?
-As any well-seasoned medic can tell you, it is a rarity in the field of EMS for quick explanations, here is a recent case to emphasize early detection and diagnosis of sepsis.
+Theoretically, the quickest and simplest explanation is that yes, surely it is a duck.
+But what if you came across something that looked like a duck, swam like a duck, and quacked like a duck─ but it turned out to be a horse.
+As any well-seasoned medic could tell you, it is rare in the field of EMS for things to have an easy explaination, and this edition of the Richmond Condition aims to utilize a recent case study to emphasize that the early detection and diagnosis of sepsis is no exception.

 A Curious Case of Sepsis